What does a Environmental Health Aide do?

 Responsibilities:

-- Conduct inspections of food establishments, housing, and other facilities to ensure compliance with health regulations.
+- Conduct inspections of food establishments, lodging facilities, and other public places to ensure compliance with health regulations.

-- Assist in the development and implementation of health and safety programs and policies.
+- Assist in the development and implementation of environmental health programs and policies.

 Qualifications

-- High school diploma or equivalent required; bachelor’s degree in environmental science, public health, or a related field is preferred.
+- High school diploma or equivalent required; associate degree in a related field is preferred.

-- Experience in environmental health, public health, or a related field is highly desirable.
+- Previous experience in environmental health, public health, or a related field is desirable.

 - Excellent communication and interpersonal skills, with the ability to work effectively with diverse populations.